The UEFA administration conducts UEFA's business and has been based at the House of European Football in Nyon, Switzerland since 1999.

 Its duties include implementation of the decisions of each UEFA Congress, the UEFA Executive Committee and the President; preparation of congresses and conferences, as well as meetings of the UEFA Executive Committee and other committees; taking minutes of congresses and conferences, as well as of meetings of the UEFA Executive Committee and other committees; execution of UEFA's operational business; keeping the books of UEFA, and public relations work.

-As of the end of March 2017, 466 staff – administrators, lawyers, secretaries, coaches, media and ICT specialists, translators – are employed at UEFA's administrative campus.
+As of the end of December 2018, 622 permanent and fixed-term contract staff – including administrators, lawyers, secretaries, coaches, media and ICT specialists, translators – are employed at UEFA's administrative campus.

 In October 2010, a new UEFA administrative building was inaugurated in Nyon.
 La Clairière is located opposite the House of European Football, and enabled UEFA to bring together some of its staff members who had been based at different sites.
 Circular in shape, the four-level building meets high ecological and environmental standards.
 The foundation stone for the building was laid in January 2009.

 A third building, Bois-Bougy – which was also constructed with environmental considerations in mind – opened in March 2012.

 In April 2010, UEFA highlighted its commitment to its home town of Nyon and further developing European football by taking over the management of the Colovray Sports Centre opposite UEFA's headquarters.
 The stadium includes a main football pitch – which has been used for training by prominent club and national teams – as well as track and field facilities and a restaurant.

 UEFA uses the Colovray complex for its own events, and has also set up a Centre of Refereeing Excellence (CORE) for young match officials.